 If you are feeling a little bit adventurous and eager to learn new cooking methods, then consider having a go with Sous-Vide-Que.

 Sous-Vide-Que is a French term that loosely translates to ‘under vacuum’.
-As suggested by its name, Sous-vide refers to low-temperature long time cooking, whereby you place your food in a plastic, airtight container like in this page and cook it in a water bath under controlled temperature.
+As suggested by its name, Sous-vide refers to low-temperature long time cooking, whereby you place your food in a plastic and cook it in a water bath under controlled temperature.

 When cooking, you have to seal your food in a croak and add your marinade, spices, and herbs before dropping it in a temperature-controlled water bath.